jfischoff/jfischoff.github.io/data/blog/faster-database-testing.md

 ## Faster Setup with `initdb` caching

 Before an ephemeral postgres process can start a temporary database a cluster needs to be created.
-This means creating a temp directory and calling `initdb` with the appriopiate arguments.
+This means creating a temp directory and calling `initdb` with the appropriate arguments.
 This is the slowest part of a naive `tmp-postgres` startup.

 However for a given `initdb` version and inputs the execution is referentially transparent so we can cache the output of `initdb`.
 This works great in practice because the input to `initdb` rarely changes so the data cached is small.